macder/wfv-validation/README.md

 For output or database inserts, use the `render()` or `transform()` helpers, or something to escape/encode input strings.<br>

-WFV adheres to the ***filter but don't escape on input*** philosophy.
+WFV adheres to ***filter but don't escape on input.***

 The responsibility of form validation is filtering input as defined by a set of rules and constraints.
+Deciding how that data will be used and its path through the system is outside the scope of the gatekeeper.

 Encoding should happen at the time when some context requires it, e.g output to external systems - database, API endpoint, etc. What use would there be having a `mysqli_real_escape_string` string when you need to render it in markup?

 Manipulating data without context is not useful and introduces more problems than it's trying to solve.
 Remember [Magic Quotes](http://php.net/manual/en/security.magicquotes.php)?